From 1 - 3 / 3

 • Categories

 The United States population of California Sea Lions (Zalophus californianus) range from southeast Alaska to the Pacific coast of central Mexico.
-While this population does not breed in Canada, some sub-adult and adult males migrate northwards to British Columbia during the non-breeding season with an arrival in August-October and a departure in April-May.
-The population in coastal BC has not been fully assessed since 1985.
-However, opportunistic counts suggest that California Sea Lions overwintering in BC increased in abundance from approximately 1,000 animals in the mid-2000s to several thousand individuals in more recent years.
-The survey targeted Steller sea lions and sites were chosen based on knowledge of historically occupied rookeries and haul-out sites with nearby areas monitored for potential shifts in distribution.
-The presence of California Sea Lions are based on incidental observations while surveying sites for Steller sea lion counts.
-This dataset contains counts that have been collected from sightings of individuals in the 2016/2017 survey season.
+While this population does not breed in Canada, some sub-adult and adult males migrate northwards to British Columbia (BC) during the non-breeding season with an arrival in August–October and a departure in April–May.
+The population in coastal BC was assessed in 1985 and again in 2023 from dedicated over-winter aerial surveys.
+The most recent assessment used counts from 2020–2021surveys that were restricted to southern BC as few animals have been documented further north.
+Additional observations of California Sea Lions were collected while surveying sites for Steller Sea Lions.
+These opportunistic counts increased from approximately 1,000 animals in the mid-2000s to several thousand individuals in more recent years.
+Historically occupied sea lion rookeries and haul-out sites were surveyed with nearby areas monitored for potential shifts in distribution.
+This dataset contains counts that have been collected from sightings of individuals from 1971 through 2021and replaces a previous dataset limited to the 2016/2017 survey season.

 • Categories